Information and Frequently Asked Questions:

 — Can I bring a friend?

 You're very welcome to bring a friend or partner or parent to watch.
 Just make sure it's someone you'd feel comfortable with watching you and not someone who will put you off, as I don't have a separate waiting area.
 They can even be in a few of the photos too, at no extra charge.

 If you're a dancer, it's useful to bring another dancer, as they can give you feedback on your technique ("point your toes", etc.)

 Although the packages suggest a limit on the number of outfits you can bring, that's actually just a guide.
 If you've done a photoshoot before or you take to it naturally then you may have time for more.
-The exact number of looks you can do depends on the length of time of your chosen package, and also whether you want the make-up or hair changed mid-shoot.
+The exact number of looks you can do depends on the length of time of your chosen package, and also whether you plan to change your make-up or hair mid-shoot.

 The confirmation info I'll send when you book has lots of suggestions appropriate for the package you book.